 Commercial Payer Policies

-*new update as of April 2021* Telehealth includes audio-only for the delivery of behavioral health services for an established patient (applies to Medicaid and private payers).
+*Signed by the Governor April 21, 2021* Telehealth includes audio-only for the delivery of behavioral health services for an established patient (applies to Medicaid and private payers).

-*new update as of April 2021* The originating site is any location where the patient is located (applies to Medicaid and private payers).
+*Signed by the Governor April 21, 2021* The originating site is any location where the patient is located (applies to Medicaid and private payers).

-*new update as of April 2021* Consent for telehealth services can be given verbally during the initial telehealth consultation, provided a signed statement is collected within ten days (applies to Medicaid and private payers).
+*Signed by the Governor April 21, 2021* Consent for telehealth services can be given verbally during the initial telehealth consultation, provided a signed statement is collected within ten days (applies to Medicaid and private payers).

-*proposed update* Require health plans to provide (upon request) a description of the telehealth & telemonitoring services covered under their plan.
+*proposed update* Reimbursement parity for telehealth services.
+Also require health plans to provide (upon request) a description of the telehealth & telemonitoring services covered under their plan.